 Do you love egg rolls?

 These egg rolls, fried in healthy beef tallow, are crispy and delicious!
-(Here’s where to find beef tallow or how to render it yourself.)
+(Here’s where to find beef tallow online or how to render it yourself.
+If the big tub of tallow at that link is out of stock, try the smaller tub!)
 I often serve it with this simple fried rice recipe.
 I’ve combined a few different recipes for this one, and it’s not difficult to make, but does take some time to get the veggies for the egg roll filling ready…

 Ingredients (use organic where you can)